open-ephys/onix-docs/source/Hardware Guide/PCIe Host/updating-gateware.rst

    .. figure:: /_static/images/pcie-host/oni-repl-host-hardware-version.png
         :align: center

 #.
-Download the latest :ref:`PCIe Host Firmware Image <pcie_host_image_download>` for your hardware
+Download the latest :ref:`PCIe Host gateware image <pcie_host_image_download>` for your hardware
    version.

    .. warning::
-         Make sure that the host firmware image you download matches the PCIe Host Hardware version you verified in the previous step.
-An incorrect firmware version will not report any error while updating but will cause failures during operation.
+         Make sure that the host gateware image you download matches the PCIe Host Hardware version you verified in the previous step.
+An incorrect gateware version will not report any error while updating but will cause failures during operation.

 #.
 Download the :ref:`pcie_host_updater_download` utilities package and unzip
    it.
 Navigate to this folder using a console.